mturk/svcbatch/docs/building.md

 compiler provided with Windows Driver Kit version 7.1.0

-## Build

-SvcBatch release comes with **svcbatch.exe** binary.
-In case you wish to create your own binary build, download or clone SvcBatch sources and follow few standard rules.

 ### Build using CMSC

 Presuming that you have downloaded and unzip [CMSC release](https://github.com/mturk/cmsc/releases)